 - The PJM Member is responsible for delivering (i.e., securing all transmission service) of the energy to one of PJM's borders with a neighboring control area.
 To ensure deliverability, firm transmission service may be required if external Reliability Authorities have issued TLRs. - PJM attempts to provide 60-minutes notice before the energy is required by posting on selected PJM web-sites an emergency procedure message stating that PJM anticipates requiring emergency energy purchases beginning at a specific time. - Once PJM posts the request for emergency purchases all PJM Members can submit "bids" to make emergency energy sales to PJM.
 PJM Members should submit bids via email.
 If email is unavailable PJM Members can fax in their bids.
 PJM Members then call PJM Dispatch to confirm receipt.
 The Emergency Bid form is found in Attachment D along with the rules for submitting.
 Bids may also be called into a pre-assigned, recorded voice line.
 They should be structured as follows: - o Time of energy available - o Amount of energy available - o Price of energy - o Duration (hours) energy is available and limits on minimum time required to take - Notification time to cancel/accept - o PJM Member identification - o Interface and contract path - PJM accepts the offers and schedules the energy using the following guidelines: - o Energy is accepted based on economics (least cost offers will be accepted first based on energy price and minimum hours) if more energy is offered than required. - o Energy is accepted as required based on economics from the available bids (i.e., if PJM requires 500 MW immediately it takes the cheapest 500 MW bid at the time).

-PJM adjusts current schedules to correct economics if time permits (i.e., if a cheaper scheduled is bid after a more expensive schedule is loaded PJM only cancels the first if reasonable time exists to cancel one and load the other). - o Similarly priced offers are selected based on timestamps (i.e., first in first selected).
+PJM adjusts current schedules to correct economics if time permits (i.e., if a cheaper scheduled is bid after a more expensive schedule is loaded PJM only cancels the first if reasonable time exists to cancel one and load the other).

-- Bids accepted by PJM are Emergency Purchases by PJM and are eligible to set the Locational Marginal Price.
+- o Similarly priced offers are selected based on timestamps (i.e., first in first selected). - Bids accepted by PJM are Emergency Purchases by PJM and are eligible to set the Locational Marginal Price.
 The energy received is accounted for according to the current Emergency Energy accounting procedures.
 See the PJM Manual for Operating Agreement Accounting (M-28) for more details. - PJM reserves the right to load maximum emergency equipment as required to control the system regardless of whether any bids were/were not accepted (i.e., sudden unit loss may not allow time to accept bids). - PJM implements and curtails emergency purchase transactions with as much notice as practical to allow for a reliable transition into and out of emergency conditions. - PJM requests emergency energy from neighboring Control Areas (under current Control Area agreements) after all energy offered by the PJM Members is accepted, unless there is an immediate need for the energy. - PJM can deviate from or change the order of the above actions as/if necessary. - o PJM Dispatch cancels the Action, when appropriate.

-- Transmission/Generation dispatchers notify management of the emergency procedure. - PJM Marketers recall off-system capacity sales that are recallable as directed by PJM dispatchers. - Generation dispatchers suspend regulation, as requested, and load all units to the Maximum Emergency generation level, as required. - Generation dispatchers notify PJM dispatching of any Maximum Emergency (ME) generation loaded prior to PJM requesting ME generation is loaded.
+- Transmission/Generation dispatchers notify management of the emergency procedure. - PJM Marketers recall off-system capacity sales that are recallable as directed by PJM dispatchers. - Generation dispatchers report to PJM Dispatch any and all resource limited facilities as they occur via Markets Gateway, as described in Section 6.4, and update PJM Dispatch as appropriate. - Generation dispatchers suspend regulation, as requested, and load all units to the Maximum Emergency generation level, as required. - Generation dispatchers notify PJM dispatching of any Maximum Emergency (ME) generation loaded prior to PJM requesting ME generation is loaded.